0oluminoso0/SmartHouseGoogleVoice/README.md

 # SmartHouse

-Controll your house by using Google Home ESP Rainmaker and ESP Series Controller
+Controll your house by using ESPRainmaker and ESP_Controller.
+Compaire with GoogleHome to use Google Assit Voice Command.